ramaralo/proxy-com/docs/index.md

 Consume apis that run on different context.

-Proxy-com is built to facilitate the communication between different Javascript contexts like processes, browser windows, web-workers, etc. It does this by implementing the Proxy pattern so that you can "consume" any API as if it was the "real" API.
+Proxy-com facilitates the communication between different Javascript contexts.
+By context, we mean processes, browser windows, web-workers, etc. It does this by implementing the Proxy pattern so that you can "consume" any API as if it was the "real" API.

-Weather you want to consume an API that runs on a different process, on a different browser window, on a Web-Worker, etc.
+Weather you want to consume an API that runs on a different process, on a different browser window, on a Web-worker, etc.
 Proxy-com can be adapted to work on any scenario.
 If fact, all these scenarios are the same, with the difference of the method used to exchange data between processes, windows, etc. To allow for adaptation to each scenario, Proxy-com uses specific **Transports** that know how to communicate between each context.